-The General Image of the Ethnic Structure of Hungary in the 9th-14th Centuries
+The General Image of the Ethnic Structure of Hungary in the 9th - 14th Centuries

-HUS, IN the $9^{th}$ -14th centuries, on the territory occupied by the Magyars, and then (after 1000) in the Hungarian kingdom, there existed a true ethnic mosaic.
-Not mentioning the Magyars, the peoples and populations to be found during this interval in pre-Christian and then Christian Hungary came to be subjugated by the Hungarian dukes and kings in at least four different ways: 1) they were found by the Magyars upon their arrival in Pannonia and subjugated immediately or driven in part towards the outskirts of Pannonia or even towards non-Pannonicn lands: different types of Slavs, including Bulgarians in the process of being Slavicised or already Slavicised, Romanians (descendants of the Romans), German remnants (maybe Gepidae), groups of Avars, Khazars (arrived have, perhaps, at the same time as the Hungarians); if the Szeklers have a Hun-Avar origin, then they too have to be placed within this category; 2) they were conquered through the Magyar campaigns of the 10th-14th centuries: the Slovaks, the Romanians of Transylvania, Crişana, Banat, Maramures, the Serbs of the southern parts, new Bulgarians, etc.; 3) they came through migration and colonization having mainly military and economic purposes: distinct western ethnic groups ("Latins," Germans, nationals of Flanders, Saxons, etc.), as well as eastern ones Iranians, Khorezmians, Caucasian Alans or

-Iaziges-that is, Sarmatians-Bashkirs, Petchenegs, Ouzes, Cumans, Jews, etc.; 4) they arrived in Hungary by means of matrimonial alliances, dynastic unions, through the signing of some conventions, combining diplomacy with military force: the Croats, the Slavs (Serbo-Croats) of Bosnia, the Italians of Dalmatia and others.
-For instance, the pacta conventa (treaties) of 1102 stipulated the bringing of Croatia and Dalmatia in the possession of the Hungarian kings, with the continuation of their autonomy.
-In 1120 Bosnia follows the example set by Croatia (to which it had previously belonged) and it joins Hungary of its own accord (the Hungarian kings also adorn themselves with the title rex Ramae-after the name of a Bosnian river), the Hungarian ruling class not being continuous here, nor free from internal and external threats.
+Thus, in the 9th -14th centuries, on the territory invaded by the Magyars and then (after 1000) in the Hungarian kingdom, there existed a true ethnical mosaic.
+Not mentioning the Magyars, the peoples and populations to be found during this interval in pre-Christian and then Christian Hungary came to the situation where they were subjugated by the Hungarian dukes and kings in at least, four different ways: 1) they were found by the Magyars upon their arrival in Pannonia and subjugated immediately or driven in part towards the outskirts of Pannonia or even towards non-Pannonic lands: different types of Slavs, including Bulgarians in the process of being Slavicised or already Slavicised, Romanians (descendants of the Romans), German remnants (maybe Gepidae), groups of Avars, Khazars (come, perhaps, at the same time as the Hungarians); if the Szeklers have a Hun-Avar origin, then they too have to be placed within this category; 2) they were conquered through the Magyar campaigns of the 10th - 14th centuries: the Slovaks, the Romanians of Transylvania, of the Crisana, of the Banat, of the Maramures, the Serbs of the southern parts, new Bulgarians, etc.: 3) they came through migration and colonization having mainly military and economic purposes: distinct western ethnical groups ("Latin", Germans, nationals of Flanders, Saxons, etc.) as well as eastern ones Iranians, Khoreznians, Caucasian Alans or Iaziges - that is, Sarmatians - Bashkirs, Petchenegs, Ouzes, Cumans, Jews, etc.; 4) they arrived in Hungary by means of matrimonial alliance, dynastic unions, through the signing of some conventions, through the combining of diplomacy with military force: the Croats, the Slavs (Serbo-Croats) of Bosnia, the Italians of Dalmatia and others.
+For instance, the pacta conventa of 1102 stipulated the bringing of Croatia and Dalmatia in the possession of the Hungarian kings, with the respecting of their autonomy 63.
+In 1120 Bosnia follows the example set by Croatia (to which it had previously belonged) and it joins Hungary of its own accord (the Hungarian kings also adorn themselves with the title rex Ramae - after the name of a Bosnia river, the Hungarian ruling class not being continuous here nor, free from internal and external threats 64.

-The Confessional Situation of Hungary until the Beginning of the 14th Century
+The Confessional Situation of Hungary up to the Beginning of the 14th Century